BobbyH49/SQLServerk8s/modules/hadr22.md

-# Create Always-on Availability Group
+# Create Always-on Contained Availability Group

 [< Previous Module](../modules/sql22.md) - **[Home](../README.md)** - [Next Module >](../modules/monitor.md)

-## Install and configure Availability Group using DxEnterprise
+## Install and configure Contained Availability Group using DxEnterprise

 For this solution, you will be using DxEnterprise which is a licensed product from DH2I.
 For more information refer to https://support.dh2i.com/docs/guides/dxenterprise/containers/kubernetes/mssql-ag-k8s-statefulset-qsg/.